-Sets the length of time an agent on the PCI bus can hold the bus when another agent has requested the bus.
-Valid numbers are between 0 and 256.
-The default is 66.
+Sets the length of time (measured in the number of PCI clock cycles) that an agent on the PCI bus can hold the bus when another agent has requested the bus.
+The clock choices include every eighth value between 16 and 128 clocks.
+The options are: